 The anti-rumours campaign aims to dispel the widespread myths and misconceptions around the topic of immigration and migrant integration, by providing evidence-based answers and utilising social networks to spread the message of the campaign far and wide.

-The anti-rumours project is the first action of Limerick’s Intercultural Cities programme.
+The anti-rumours project was the first action of Limerick’s Intercultural Cities programme.
 As part of the campaign, Doras Luimní provided free training to a team of anti-rumours advocates who were given the necessary tools to carry out their own projects and workshops which challenge the most common myths.

+Anti-racism is an important part of our integration strategy.
+Doras is an active member of the Irish Network Against Racism (ENAR Ireland) which is currently campaigning for the introduction of policies and legislation to combat racism and hate crime.
 Local, national and European research has identified significant levels of racism in Ireland.
 However, reporting of racism is extremely low and Irish law does not define racist or related hate offences as specific offences.
 We promote reporting and recording by encouraging anyone affected by any form of racism or discrimination to make a formal complaint to the Gardaí, utilising a third-party reporting mechanism (www.ireport.ie) and offering advice, information and support.

+At the national level we are campaigning for improved structures, policies and laws.
+We coordinate with other organisations around the country as members of the Irish Network Against Racism (ENAR Ireland).
 We support the ENAR Ireland campaign calling for the introduction of Hate crime legislation in Ireland by enacting the Criminal Law (Hate Crime) Bill.
 Enacting this legislation send a strong message of support to our ethnic minority communities and would help Ireland to meet its EU and international obligations.